uuf6429/Force.com-Toolkit-for-PHP/README.md

 - **Cleaner Global Scope:** Since everything was moved to the namespace, things like constants or variables have also moved.
 - **PSR-2:** Updated coding standard, also increases code quality.
 In particular, every class has its own file now.
 - **Better Dev Env:** Contributing has become even easier.
 Code style is fixed automatically, running tests is easier, continuous test runs etc.
+- **Bug Fixes:** Huge amount of bugs have been fixed: whitespace in output from some files, missing variables, redundant arguments, incorrect method calls etc...
+- [**Schema Generator:**](#schema-generator) A tool for generating a rough DDL schema which you can use in your IDE to help writing SOQL queries.

 These changes come at a cost.
 The minimum supported PHP version is PHP 5.6.
 It _might_ work with older versions, but no guarantees.
 You should upgraded immediately if you are still using an [unsupported PHP version](http://php.net/supported-versions.php).